-.. about hunter madsen
+about hunter madsen

-With the advent of the internet, Hunter rose quickly to become a senior partner at agency giant J. Walter Thompson, was invited to lead JWT’s first worldwide center for excellence in digital media, and was awarded the first-ever international Atticus Prize, from global media leviathan WPP, for his innovative writings on the future of marketing.
+With the advent of the internet, Hunter rose quickly to become a senior partner at agency giant J. Walter Thompson, was invited to head up JWT’s first worldwide center for excellence in digital media (a position that he designed, and then declined), and was awarded the first-ever international Atticus Prize, from global media leviathan WPP, for his innovative writings on the future of marketing.

-Unless otherwise indicated, all text and images at www.HunterMadsen.com are copyrighted by Hunter Madsen (2019).
+Unless otherwise indicated, all text and images at www.HunterMadsen.com are copyrighted by Hunter Madsen (2022).
 All rights reserved.